-No other country in the world has more electric vehicles per capita than Norway: 43 per cent of all new cars sold in Norway in 2019 are electric, almost 9 per cent of our total car park is now electric, and the car with the highest sales in Norway in 2019 is an electric car – Tesla Model 3.
+No other country in the world has more electric vehicles per capita than Norway: 54 per cent of all new cars sold in Norway in 2020 are electric, more than 12 per cent of our total car park is now electric, and the car with the highest sales in Norway in 2020 is an electric car – Audi e-tron.

 How did we do it?